arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 ![](https://mikhail.io/2018/07/monads-explained-in-csharp-again//monad-bind.png)

-An instance of type T sits in a generic container.
+An instance of type `T` sits in a generic container.

-We call AddStep with a function, which maps T to U sitting inside yet another container.
+We call `addStep` with a function, which maps `T` to `U` sitting inside yet another container.

-We get an instance of U but inside two containers.
+We get an instance of `U` but inside two containers.

 Two containers are automatically unwrapped into a single container to get back to the original shape.

 Now we are ready to add another step!

-In the following code, NextTalk returns the first instance inside the container:
+In the following code, `nextTalk` returns the first instance inside the container:

 ```kotlin
 fun workflow(speaker: Speaker): WorkflowThatReturns<City> {